Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 Not all shoes on this guide feature an articulated landing area but we’ve tried our best to find ones which do.

 Also, this list only covers neutral daily trainers.
-By that definition, running shoes from the stability category are excluded – there will be a separate article on that.
+By that definition, running shoes from the stability category are excluded.

 1) Asics Gel-Cumulus 21